 Confidential Business Counseling

-Small Business Centers provide local, experienced counselors as advisors for new and existing businesses.
+Small Business Centers provide local, experienced counselors as advisers for new and existing businesses.
 Available on an as needed basis, this confidential service acts as a sounding board for new ideas and/or concerns you may have about your business.
 Our professional staff will help you find solutions to your challenging business questions.
 No question is too simple or complicated.
 There is no charge for this service.
 For services or questions in Spanish, please call Marilyn Graham at 910-755-8561.

 Business Seminars and Workshops

 Small Business Centers offer a wide variety of seminars and workshops to help small businesses become successful.
 Some of the topics include: